-Bequests of all sizes are welcomed by the Foundation.
+Bequests of all sizes are welcomed by the School.
 Every bequest makes a difference to students’ lives and the future of the School.
-General gifts can be left to the Caulfield Grammar School Foundation for the Board to manage and allocate according to current school priorities.
+General gifts can be left to Caulfield Grammar School for the Foundation to manage and allocate according to current school priorities.

 Lindsay Cuming’s family gift in 1947, enabled the establishment of Yarra Junction Campus.
 Lindsay is continuing his family’s tradition and leaving a bequest to the School.

 The 1881 Bequest Society

 The 1881 Bequest Society has been established to recognise and acknowledge, in their lifetime, those who have made a gift in their Will.
 Those who notify the School of their bequest are warmly welcomed as members of the 1881 Bequest Society and join a group of alumni, parents, staff and friends who are passionate about providing the best possible learning environment and experiences for Caulfield Grammar School students.

 Members maintain a close connection with the School through Bequest Society functions that acknowledge and thank our benefactors.
 Membership also enables members to maintain an interest in the School’s future plans and directions and understand how their bequests will be honoured.
 Bequestors can, of course, choose to remain anonymous.